Rivals warn of boost to Google dominance from antitrust offer

 “The proposed changes would make things considerably worse,” the company said in a statement.

-“Many of the proposals seek to legitimize its existing abusive practices, while others seek to secure permission for further abuses that Google might otherwise have been understandably nervous about introducing,” it said.
+“Many of the proposals seek to legitimise its existing abusive practices, while others seek to secure permission for further abuses that Google might otherwise have been understandably nervous about introducing,” it said.

 German online mapping service Hotmaps was equally critical.